4forces/CI-MS4-project4/README.md

 ## UX and UI

+- For this project, this developer decided to do up the frontend html first proceeding to Django.
+Reason being to have an overview of the look and layout first before integrating into Django.

 This site is designed in mind to be visually appealing to parents and kids-lovers.
 From the [colour palette](https://github.com/4forces/CI-MS3-project3/tree/master/static/img/readme/color-palette2.png) used to the font family
 ([Fredoka One](https://github.com/4forces/CI-MS3-project3/tree/master/static/img/readme/font-fredokaone.PNG) for headings,